mayooear/gpt4-pdf-chatbot-langchain/README.md

 - Check that you've set the vector dimensions to `1536`.
 - Make sure your pinecone namespace is in lowercase.
 - Pinecone indexes of users on the Starter(free) plan are deleted after 7 days of inactivity.
 To prevent this, send an API request to Pinecone to reset the counter.
-- Retry with a new Pinecone index.
+- Retry from scratch with a new Pinecone index and cloned repo.

-If you're stuck after trying all these steps, delete `node_modules`, restart your computer, then `pnpm install` again.

 ## Credit